This page contains affiliate links. For more information please read my Disclosure Policy.

 Be aware that without the skin to crisp, cooking over direct heat won’t have the same effect.
 For any chicken you cook, it is entirely possible to cook it over indirect heat the entire time.
 Simply allow for an extra 5-10 minutes of cook time.

 Not without extra steps.
-While there is a lot of acid that would very likely kill bacteria, it’s never a good idea to consume something that has come into contact with raw chicken.
+While there is a lot of acid that would very likely kill bacteria, I’ll never advise consuming something that has come into contact with raw chicken.

-If you’re determined to use it, you can add it to a large pan and bring it to a rolling, violent boil (at least 165°F).
+If you’re determined to use it, add it to a large pan and bring it to a rolling, violent boil (at least 165°F).
 Then cool and use as desired.
-Or, remove half a cup or so before adding your chicken and set aside.
+Or, just remove half a cup or so before adding your chicken in the first place and set that aside for use!

-If you’re wondering what to serve alongside it, check out my Great Grandma’s Potato Salad!
-It’s perfect for a cookout.
+If you’re wondering what to serve alongside it, check out these recipes!

 - 3 cups soy sauce